 - Financial Records – Checking, savings or money market bank account statements; stocks, bonds, 401k, IRA or trusts

 - Household Expenses – Utility bills, insurance, mortgage or rental statements

 Qualified health plans cover screenings and services essential to women with no out-of-pocket costs.
 Simply visit a doctor in your health plan’s provider network.
 Here are some of the essential benefits:

 - Mammograms and pap smears

 - Immunizations such as the annual flu shot

 - Breastfeeding support, supplies and counseling

 Young adults can stay on their parent’s health plan up to age 26.
-Most limits to keeping your young adult son or daughter on your coverage were removed, meaning they don’t have to be a full-time student, live with you, be disabled or be a tax dependent.
+They don’t have to be a full-time student, live with you, be disabled or be a tax dependent.